skaiphd/project_notebooks/README.md

-# DSI
+# Portfolio Notebooks / Code Files
-This is a test repo.
+This is the repository for my Jupyter notebooks and / or code files.